 The primary antagonist of the Interquel manga, Shikkoku no Hana.
 His power is to dissolve matter, and this ability to manipulate the connections between atoms allows him to give normal humans Contractor abilities.

-Nigh-Invulnerability: Since he can break down pretty much anything, bullets are completely useless and even attempts to gas him just result in him chemically decomposing the gas.
+- Nigh-Invulnerability: Since he can break down pretty much anything, bullets are completely useless and even attempts to gas him just result in him chemically decomposing the gas.
 The cops manage to hit him with tranquilizer darts and electricity.

 A young schoolgirl Hei encounters in Shikkoku no Hana.
 After being seduced and betrayed by her coach, Daisuke Mioka, she desires to become a Contractor in order to exact revenge.
 And then she meets Harvest...

 - Interrupted Cooldown Hug: A non-hug version: Hei has pretty much managed to talk her down from her Roaring Rampage of Revenge, when her coach comes up behind her with a taser and knocks her unconscious.
 Retribution was not long in coming, from both Hei and Azusa.

-Shoot the Shaggy Dog: Hei puts a lot of effort into trying to convince her to stop her rampage before the flower blooms and she's completely screwed.
+- Shoot the Shaggy Dog: Hei puts a lot of effort into trying to convince her to stop her rampage before the flower blooms and she's completely screwed.
 She decides to finish it at the last minute anyway, though he kinda deserved it.

 - Too Dumb to Live: Really, Daisuke?
 You're going to taser someone that you know would love NOTHING more than to kill you in the most horrible way possible, right when they decide to spare your life?
 Really?
 And even if she hadn't killed him for that, Hei certainly would have.

 A contractor of one of PANDORA's many factions working to kill Harvest.
 Her power is teleportation through use of black portals.
 Her Doll is a modified cyborg named "Champ."